-- Your tube site will likely be incredibly sore following surgery, and it can be hard to use your abdominal muscles at first without causing more pain.
-One method to go from lying down to sitting up is to bring your knees halfway to your chest, hook both arms under your knees, and with the weight of your legs and arms, slightly lean forward and roll yourself up.
+- Your tube site will be quite sore following surgery, and it can be hard to use your abdominal muscles without causing more pain.
+One method to go from lying down to sitting up is to bring your knees halfway to your chest, hook both arms under your knees, and with the weight of your legs and arms, lean forward slightly and roll yourself up.

 - Do not attempt to remove pink HY tape without adhesive remover or alcohol swabs.
 While it adheres well to the skin, it is extremely harsh to remove it by itself.

 - Grip loks (REF: 3300M) are great for holding up GJ tube extensions.
-It keeps both out of the way, but also takes the tension off of the stoma.
-Another benefit is that it’s very small and you only need to use it, so I’ve found that it greatly reduces irritation.
-Some other tapes for extensions are medipore, micropore, and hypafix.
+It keeps both out of the way, but also takes the tension off the stoma.
+Another benefit is that it’s small and you only need to use it, so I’ve found that it reduces irritation.
+Some other tapes for extensions are medipore, micropore, mefix, and hypafix.

 - One trick to cleaning around the stoma is to shower with your gauze and tape on.
 Once you are out of the shower, just remove the gauze and tape.
-The wet gauze is like a wipe, and will remove a large amount of drainage upon removal.
-After that, touch it up with a q-tip, dry it well, and dress the site as you normally would.
+The wet gauze is like a wipe and will remove the drainage upon removal.
+After that, touch it up with a q-tip, dry it well, and dress it like normal.

-- If gauze is stuck to the stoma, using warm water helps loosen the gauze so it’s easier and less painful to remove.
-Keep in mind immediately following surgery, you may not be allowed to use water around the stoma.
+- If gauze is stuck to the stoma, warm water helps loosen the gauze so it’s easier to remove.

-- There are several ways to dress your tube, though you should always follow your surgeon’s/doctor’s instructions.
-Methods include leaving it open to air, using split gauze and tape, just using split gauze, just using tape, or using a tubie pad.
+- There are several ways to dress your tube, including leaving it open to air, using split gauze and tape, just using split gauze, just using tape, or using a tubie pad.

-- Use a barrier cream/film if leakage is an issue; it helps protect your skin so you avoid acid irritation.
-Cavilon no sting barrier film (REF: 3344 & REF: 3343) is a great option.
+- Use a barrier cream/film to help protect your skin from acid irritation.
+Cavilon no sting barrier film or zinc-based creams are great options.

-- Request to have all adapters, extensions, and syringes switched to EnFit.
-They are very hard to accidentally disconnect, meaning that you won’t “feed the bed” at night.
+- Request to have your extensions and syringes be EnFit.
+They’re hard to accidentally disconnect, which prevents the infuriating phenomenon of “feeding the bed”.
 If you can’t acquire EnFit, the AMT clamp works well too.

 - Mepitac tape is great for securing the tube because it is incredibly soft and sticky, but releases from the skin without residue.

-- If you use crushed medications, they can settle and you lose a significant amount of med stuck on the plunger.
-Super easy trick: pull the medication into the syringe and add 2mL of air.
-Connect it to a clamped extensions and give it a good shake.
-Now hold it upside down and let any air settle.
-Slowly push the med as per normal, stopping when you reach the air.
+- If you crush meds, they often settle, and you lose some of the med because it’s stuck on the plunger.
+A super easy trick is to pull the medication into the syringe and add 2mL of air.
+Connect it to a clamped extension and give it a good shake.
+Now hold it upside down and slowly push it as per normal, stopping when you reach the air.

-- For crushed medications, a mortar and pestle (stainless steel one specifically for pills) is 1500x easier to use.
-The plastic twisty one requires a repetitive forceful twisting motion, and doesn’t do as well at crushing the meds.
-With the M&P, you simply drop the pestle (or the mortar… Hmm… the crushy part, not the bowl part!) onto the pills until the are broken into small chunks.
-Then you move it left and right until they appear powdery.
-A trick to ensure that you don’t have any large chunks is to rap to container on the counter – large chunks will come to the top.
+- For crushed medications, a mortar and pestle (made for pills) is much easier to use than the plastic twisty one.
+With the M&P, you simply drop the pestle onto the pills until they’re broken into small chunks.
+Then you move it left and right until they become powdery.
+A way to ensure that you don’t have any large chunks is to rap it on the counter – chunks will come to the top.
 I also recommend using extremely warm water to dissolve pills, you get a much better solution this way.

 - Cleaning extensions: I deep clean my extensions once in their one week lifespan (on Wednesday).
 Here’s my deep cleaning method: I disconnect the extension completely.
 Then I make a baking soda warm water solution.
 I use a syringe to pulse this in and out of the extension a few times, then I leave it to sit for just a couple minutes.
 Next, I place the end of the extensions in some white vinegar and again pulse the syringe to bring the vinegar in and out of the tubing.
-The chemical reaction breaks down gunk and kills bacteria wonderfully.
-After that’s done, I rinse thoroughly with warm water.
+This breaks down gunk nicely.
+After that’s done, rinse thoroughly with warm water.

-- Before connecting the extension, prime it with water so you don’t get any excess air in your body.
+- Before connecting your extension, prime it with water so you don’t get excess air in your body.

 - To vent your stomach, take a 60mL syringe.
-Remove the plunger and connect it to a gastric extension.
-KEEP THE EXTENSION CLAMPED.
-Find a comfortable spot that you can sit or (preferably) lay down.
-Lay a towel underneath you (stomachs, especially angry ones, like to explode).
+Remove the plunger and connect it to a clamped gastric extension.
+Find a comfortable spot to sit or lay down.
 Holding the syringe upright, unclamp the extension.
-Wait for a moment and then you can roll on your side or move the syringe up and down to let the air vent.
-DO NOT sharply inhale, or you will likely inhale a significant amount of air into your stomach, which, of course, is not the point!
-You will know that air is venting when you hear a straw at the bottom of a cup kind of sound from the syringe.
+Wait for a moment and roll on your side or move the syringe up and down to let the air vent.
+Avoid sharply inhaling, or you will pull air into your stomach.
+You will know that air is venting when you hear a straw at the bottom of a cup kind of sound.

-- During a GJ replacement, they will insert a wire through the J port.
-Then they will deflate the balloon, pull the tube off, and feed a new one over the wire.
-Then the wire is removed and the new balloon is inflated.
-It is relatively low discomfort and certainly not something to be especially nervous about.
+- During a GJ replacement, they insert a wire through the J port.
+Then they deflate the balloon, pull the tube off, and feed a new one over the wire.
+Then the wire is removed, and the new balloon is inflated.

-- Tubie clips (I like the ones from Crafting for a Cure Co) are really convenient for tying up excessive tubing.
+- Tubie clips are convenient for tying up excessive tubing.

-- Most button tubes have what is called an anti-reflux valve in the extension ports to prevent stomach/intestinal contents from leaking when there is not an extension in place.
-However, the valves wear out so quickly that they’re practically useless.
-One way to help prevent messes is to remove and attach extensions while reclined or laying down.
-Always have gauze ready to catch the mess if it does leak.
-Finally, keep the ports closed or an extension in at all times.
+- Most button tubes have an anti-reflux valve in the extension ports to prevent GI fluids from leaking when there isn’t an extension in place.
+However, the valves wear out quickly.
+One way to help prevent messes is to remove and attach extensions while reclined.
+Always have gauze to catch the mess if it does leak.
+Finally, keep the ports always closed or an extension in.

-Please make sure to share this post so that it can reach other new and scared tube users.
-I sincerely hope that even one of the tricks will help you in a small way during this difficult time 🙂
+Please make sure to share this post so that it can reach other new tube users.
+I hope that even one of the tricks will help you in a during this challenging time 🙂